What causes bow legged? 6 possible conditions

 - treatment of diseases or conditions that cause bowlegs

 There is no known prevention for bowlegs.
-In some cases, you may be able to prevent certain conditions that cause bowlegs.
-For example, you can prevent rickets by making sure your child receives sufficient vitamin D, both in their diet and from exposure to sunshine.
+In some cases, you may be able to prevent certain conditions that cause bowlegs, for example, you can prevent rickets by making sure your child receives sufficient vitamin D, both in their diet and from exposure to sunshine.
+Be sure to talk to your pediatrician if your child still has bowlegs after the age of two.

 See a list of possible causes in order from the most common to the least.